johnmathews/johnmathews.is/data/blog/faith-in-jesus.md

 I suspect that we are in a negative cycle of imprecise thinking leading to imprecise articulation, which leads to further imprecise thinking.

-Unless we can talk and think about one thing at a time, atomically[ref]from first principals[/ref] if necessary, we take on the additional risks of reaching the wrong conclusions personally, or arguing with others due to misunderstandings rather than actual disagreement.
+Unless we can talk and think about one thing at a time, atomically[^2] if necessary, we take on the additional risks of reaching the wrong conclusions personally, or arguing with others due to misunderstandings rather than actual disagreement.

 We should try to create a more precise vocabulary to navigate our Christian lives, so that we can think clearly about the experiences and questions we